This is a review of MATH2871, just to prepare for my final exam.

 - The

-statement identifies the physical name of the raw data file to read with aninput
+infilestatement identifies the physical name of the raw data file to read with aninputstatement. - The

 - See Week 4’s note, page 21 for more details